A Life Stew Recipe for Pet Cancer Awareness Month

 Feed this mixture to your pet two or three times a day every day on an empty stomach.
 Wait one hour to feed a regular meal.

-Make fresh at each meal.
+Make mixture just before feeding if possible.
 Flax seeds can be used but should be ground fresh then mixed into cottage cheese.